on the English/Scottish border and as far north as Glasgow. After the

 many of Duke William's rebellious Barons moved north.
 The border became a convenient but turbulent no-man's land where the persecuted Many were given land by King Malcolm Canmore and later by King David of

 .
 Some were native Scots.
 In the 16th century they became known as the 'unruly clans'.
 The name was first recorded in

 when Peter Waghorn of Dumbarton was one those dignitaries who negotiated with King Edward III of

 at 10,000 marks annually in 1357.

-This web page shows only a small excerpt of our Waghorne research.Another 168 words (12 lines of text) covering the year 1500 is included under the topic Early Waghorne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Waghorne research.Another 87 words (6 lines of text) covering the years 1500, 1416, 1398 and 1416 are included under the topic Early Waghorne History in all our PDF Extended History products and printed products wherever possible.